 Pitel looked at her time teaching special education as an example.
 “I had some kids who really struggled with reading, but when you work with them and talk with them, you know they understand what’s going on and are able to follow through,” she says.
 “They’re just not able to follow written directions.”
 When teachers replace written directions with auditory-visual accommodations like screencast videos, Pitel says they see kids not only participating in class activities at a higher level but also improve their reading skills.

 Video also helps students at home.
 “Classroom time is so important, but it doesn’t just have to be those 50 minutes you’re scheduled here in my seat,” Pitel says.
 With screencast lessons, Pitel can replicate her class content in videos for students to watch if they were absent or need extra help.
 “If I’m absent, I can make sub plans out of it too, so nobody really misses a day,” she says.

 This is all a big difference from teaching a few years ago.
 For instance, in a demonstration-heavy class where Pitel had to explain a process, several students would ask her to repeat the steps.
 She found herself doing the same thing over and over.
 Now she just makes a video or screencast of the directions on ScreenPal, and students can reference it for help instead.

 “It frees you up to help kids get organized, catch up, and to ask them deeper questions,” she says.
 “It really allows you to dig deeper.”

 Pitel says that while busy teachers, unfortunately, don’t get as much time as they should to grow and change, it’s worth learning new technology in order to reach every student in a meaningful way and get them ready for the future.
 “The world is changing,” she says, “and this is one way we change with them and prepare them for what this new world looks like.”

 Share Your Story

 ScreenPal would like to thank Elizabeth Pitel for her story.
-If you have a story to share, please send an email to Christine (firstname.lastname@example.org).
+If you have a story to share, email our marketing team (firstname.lastname@example.org).